Right now, I’m too upset to speak.

 Yes, because I could totally see that girl’s videos and photos going viral because they were so epic.
-Plus, none of my friends are FB friends with her.
+Besides, none of my friends are FB friends with her.

 But a text?
 Seriously?

-Yes, it would’ve hurt.
+Yes, the truth would’ve hurt.
 But when you lie and do cloak and dagger crap, it hurts more.
 If you remember, that was the downfall of our marriage.